18 Things to Do While You Listen to an Audiobook

 Cleaning

-Suddenly, everyone appears to be baking bread.
-Robin Slough was ahead of the curve, though, with his book Sourdough, a follow-up to his beloved first book, Mr Penumbra’s 24-Hour Bookstore.
+Over the past few years, everyone appears to have gained an interest in breadmaking.
+Robin Slough was ahead of the curve, though, with his book Sourdough, a follow-up to his beloved first book, Mr. Penumbra’s 24-Hour Bookstore.
 I imagine it’s best paired with the smell of bread rising in your oven.

 Cooking

-And when you’re not sifting and folding as much as you’re chopping and grating, turn to this French novel published last year about a fictional legendary chef narrated by her former assistant (and unrequited lover).
+When you’re not sifting and folding as much as you’re chopping and grating, turn to The Cheffe about a fictional legendary chef narrated by her former assistant (and unrequited lover), or Savor by Fatima Ali and Tarajia Morrell, a former Top Chef contestant and James Beard nominee.

 Um, Miscellaneous?